 Cynthia A. Kierner

 Cynthia A. Kierner is a professor of history at George Mason University, where she teaches early American and women's history.
 She is the author or editor of seven books including the award-winning Martha Jefferson Randolph, Daughter of Monticello: Her Life and Times (2012) and Scandal at Bizarre: Rumor and Reputation in Jefferson's America (2004).
-Kierner is a past president of Southern Association for Women Historians.
-Her next major project will examine disasters in America from the colonial period through the Civil War era.
+Kierner is also a past president of the Southern Association for Women Historians.
+Her current book project is entitled "Inventing Disaster: The Culture of Calamity from Jamestown to Johnstown."

 - A Society of Patriotic Ladies: The Edenton Ladies Tea Party